. .

 Photo of Henry A. Cole probably taken in early 1900's.
 He appears to be wearing a medal for a Civil War veteran's association on his lapel.

-While at Camp Beauregard near Feliciana, Ky., from Nov.
+The regiment was bivouacked at Camp Beauregard near Feliciana, Ky., from Nov.
 1st to Dec.
+25th.
+During this period from Nov.
+1st to Dec.
 25th, the regiment participated in night marches in the freezing rain.
 Many soldiers became sick due to exposure to the elements18.
 Several of the regiment were discharged due to illness or died of pneumonia.
 Even the regiment's commander, Col. Bonham, became ill and died8.
 Private Robert Cole died on Dec.
-1, 18612.
+1, 1861.
 His father, Richard Cole, traveled to Kentucky to claim his son's body.
-He signed discharge papers that included a physical description of his son and listed his previous occupation as a student.
+He signed discharge papers that described Robert as a student and included a physical description as: dark hair, brown eyes.
 He also received his son's back pay of $11/month and $4 clothing allowance.
 Richard Cole brought his son back to Carroll County for burial in Black Hawk cemetery.
 The inscription on his tombstone reads:

 Robert E. Cole